Information for Parents

 The NSW Immunisation Schedule sets out the age-appropriate vaccines for children and the ACIR Immunisation History Statement will indicate if the child is up to date with their vaccinations.

 Yes.
-Children who are unimmunised due to medical reasons or whose parents have an objection to immunisation are able to attend child care provided that the appropriate documentation has been provided.
+Children who are unimmunised due to medical reasons are able to attend child care provided that the appropriate documentation has been provided.

 Children who are behind with their immunisation schedule are able to access child care once the appropriate documentation has been provided that shows they have either caught up or are on a recognised catch-up schedule.